The Smart Way to Ask for Coaching Client Referrals

 For instance, let’s say a website designer created your coaching website.
 If you’re happy with their work, make sure to send other coaches you know in their direction.
 This designer will be more likely to think of you if they get a client that would be a good fit for your coaching services.

-Referral opportunities are always out there, and by giving others referrals, you could increase your chance of receiving new customers via referral.
+Referral opportunities are always out there, and by giving others recommendations, you could increase your chance of receiving new customers.

 When you write a referral email, there are a few basic principles to keep in mind.
-Here are 11 steps for writing a winning referral email template that you can use time and time again (always with a little customization of course).
+Here are 11 steps to writing a winning referral email template that you can use time and time again (with a little customization, of course).

 sample email asking for referrals from clients